International student support

 If you have heavy bags, it might be worth getting a taxi to the university.
 There is a taxi bay outside the station, or you can pre-book one.
 The journey will cost no more than £10, but make sure you have cash on you as most taxis only accept cash payments.

-If you are staying in university accommodation, check out this map to see where it is.
+If you are staying in university accommodation, you can see where it is on our Accommodation map.

 Arriving during the September or January arrivals weekend

-After you have checked in at the International Welcome Desk in the Holegate Building, you will go to collect your University accommodation keys.
+After you have checked in at the International Welcome Desk in Holgate Student Centre, you will go to collect your university accommodation keys.
 If you have any problems or questions regarding your accommodation, a member of staff will be able to help you.

 If you arrive at any other point in the year, you will need to organise your key collection with the Accommodation Services Team by emailing email@example.com.